FBI serves warrant at Honolulu prosecuting attorney's office

 HONOLULU (AP) — An FBI raid on the Honolulu prosecuting attorney’s office is the latest action in a growing corruption scandal involving the chief of police and his prosecutor wife.

-A statement from Prosecuting Attorney Keith Kaneshiro says FBI agents served a search warrant at the office Friday.
-He says the office cooperated and provided the information requested.
+FBI agents served a search warrant at the downtown Honolulu office Friday morning, Prosecuting Attorney Keith Kaneshiro said in a statement.
+The office cooperated with agents and provided the information requested in the warrant, he said.

-This comes as a federal grand jury is looking into corruption allegations in the Honolulu Police Department.
-The investigation stems from a theft case involving the home mailbox of Police Chief Louis Kealoha and his wife Katherine Kealoha, a deputy prosecutor.
+The FBI searched servers at the office one day after a federal judge took possession of two work-related laptops belonging to the chief’s wife, the Honolulu Star-Advertiser reported .

-Louis Kealoha agreed to retire after receiving notice he’s a target of the investigation.
-Four other officers also received FBI target letters.
-A retired officer pleaded guilty to falsifying documents and altering evidence.
+The raid comes as a federal grand jury is looking into corruption allegations in the Honolulu Police Department.
+Chief Louis Kealoha went on paid leave last month after receiving notice that he’s the target of the investigation.
+Last week, he agreed to retire and details of his retirement agreement are being worked out.

 Most Read Stories